Social Media for Public Companies

 This page provides information for public company executives and IR officers.
 Recent changes to features central to brand safety on Twitter have made Twitter an ideal corporate communications tool.

 Social media as the new strategic communications channel

-As a social media agency we spend time with four major platforms: Twitter, Instagram, LinkedIn and Reddit.
+As a social media agency we spend the most time with four major platforms: Twitter, Instagram, LinkedIn and Reddit.
 These networks are the most popular with investors.

 In the last year, we have seen a dramatic surge in the use of social media platforms by regulated companies.